Inside the Masonic Temple

 Although the building’s exterior was rather extravagant when it first went up, the true treasures were housed inside.
 A banquet hall in the basement had a capacity to seat 600 people and could be rented by the public.

 A much more private space, the temple’s Blue Lodge was a ceremonial room, where worthy Masons are conferred with Craft degrees.
 Freemasonry considers the color blue a symbol of universal friendship and benevolence, as it is “the color of the vault of heaven.”
-Other than white, a Masonic Blue Lodge may only be decorated using blue and white.
+Other than white, a Masonic Blue Lodge may only be decorated using blue.

 The scenic backdrops of the Blue Lodge are just a small part of the lodge’s collection of scenic backdrops.
 The building’s Scottish Rite Auditorium—which takes up nearly the entire south half the first floor—contains the largest collection of hand-painted drops in Minnesota that remain in use today.